-The Abe Martin cartoons ran in hundreds of U.S. newspapers from 1904 until Hubbard’s death in 1930.
-The Indianapolis News continued running the cartoons through 1980, fifty years after his death.
+The original Abe Martin cartoons ran in hundreds of U.S. newspapers from 1904 to 1930.
+After Hubbard’s death The Indianapolis News re-ran the cartoons through 1980, fifty years after his death.

 For most of the peak years of his career, Hubbard lived on the east side of Indianapolis, in the Irvington neighborhood.
 His house still stands at the corner of East New York Street and Emerson Avenue, across from a small park dedicated to his memory.